2019342a/theta/README.md

 git clone https://github.com/2019342a/theta.git "$ZSH_CUSTOM/themes/theta"
 ```

-Set ZSH_THEME="theta" in your .zshrc.
+Set ZSH_THEME="theta/theta" in your .zshrc.

 ## Contributing
 Feel free to ask questions and/or suggest improvements